 In general, be on the lookout for overly suspicious or possessive behavior.
 Some of the most common examples are:

-- Manipulation: Your partner or family member who is emotionally abusive may withhold affection, attention, or care until or unless you do what they want.
+• Manipulation: The person who is emotionally abusive may withhold affection, attention, or care unless you do what they want.

-- Gaslighting: When you try to raise concerns or objections, they convince you that you’re crazy, that the problems you’re having or the emotions you’re feeling are “all in your head”.
+• Gaslighting: When you try to raise concerns or objections, they convince you you’re crazy, and the problems you’re having or the emotions you’re feeling are “all in your head”.

-- Over-Monitoring: You feel like they are right over your shoulder.
+• Over-Monitoring: They are overly concerned with everyone you talk to, communicate with, and hang out with.
 They may try to read your emails, texts, or mail.
-They may ask you lots of questions about where you’re going and what you’re doing, even if it’s a familiar routine.
+They may ask you lots of questions about where you’re going, who you will be with, and what you’re doing, even if it’s a familiar routine.

-- Accusations: If in a romantic relationship, your partner may seem to constantly think you are cheating on them, even if you are always together.
+• Accusations: If a romantic relationship, your partner may be constantly suspicious you are cheating on them, even if you are always together.
 In other relationships, an abuser may accuse you of being a terrible friend, son, daughter, etc. no matter how many efforts you take to make it right.
 There is a general lack of awareness on the part of the abuser, and they often refuse responsibility for their own behavior.